philgyford/ansible-multi-django/README.md

 ### Fail2Ban

 [Fail2Ban](http://www.fail2ban.org) is optionally used with the Nginx server to ban people who request certain things too often.
-Enable/disable it with the `ubuntu_user_fail2ban` variable in `env_vars/*.yml` files, where there is also some configuration variables.
+Enable/disable it with the `ubuntu_use_fail2ban` variable in `env_vars/*.yml` files, where there are also some configuration variables.

 This will get a list of the different jails used: